 TAP has prevailed over almost insurmountable odds to prevent dangerous, corrupt and irresponsible people from destroying the Tamar Valley.
 TAP uses imaginative and bold actions to defend Tasmania from Gunns, their successors and their political cronies.
 TAP provides a stimulating informaton forum in the Tamar Valley.

-TAP reveals wood chip bulk carriers from Bell Bay wharf 6.
-Ships loaded by 2 conveyors from ARTEC (Arnolds) wood chip mill.
+TAP tracks wood chip exports from Bell Bay wharf 6.
+Ships loaded by 2 conveyors from ARTEC (Arnolds) chip mill.
 Native forest used.
 Tasmania's largest native forest wood chip exporter does not even have a website.